TheNyachhon/THENYACHHON/README.md

 -->
 - 🔭 I'm pursing my bachelors in Computer Science & Engineering and am currently in the 3rd year.
 - 🌱 I am extremely keen on learning something fresh and enjoy problem solving.
+- 🌗 Be it a day or night, I'm determined to get the job done no matter what may come.
+- 🧪 Experimenting and learning has always intrigued me and will always do so.
 - 💻 I am fairly proficient in

   ![C](https://img.shields.io/badge/C-00599C?style=for-the-badge&logo=c&logoColor=white)&emsp;